Eye Guess: Punch Lines (1979)

+Syndicast Services (1983)

+In early 1983, Bob Stewart Productions entered into a partnership with Dick Clark Productions (a production company owned by the host of Pyramid, Dick Clark) and Syndicast Services to develop a 90-minute game show block consisting of revivals of old Stewart properties Eye Guess, Three on a Match and Chain Reaction, and attempted to delay to 1984-1985, but none of which got into the ground.
+Nipsey Russell was slated to host the new version of Eye Guess.

 Eye Q (1988)

 Another pilot was shot for a revival of Eye Guess at CBS Television City in August 1988.
 Called Eye Q and hosted by Henry Polic II, the premise of the game was slightly different.
 Two couples played against each other, but instead of being shown the answers at the beginning of the game, they were revealed as the game progressed.
 This made the game more like Concentration, for instead of simply recalling where an answer was based on what was revealed at the beginning of the round, the couples had to remember where the answer was after it was revealed.

 The winning couple won $500 and a chance to win up to $50,000 in a bingo-based bonus game.
 Sixteen numbers were randomly scrambled before the bonus game, and the result of the scramble was hidden behind the winning team.
 They had a choice of eight of the numbers, and the object was to form a vertical, horizontal or diagonal line.
 On completing a line, the couple won a cash jackpot, which, on the pilot, had reached $11,000.
 If the line was completed with the first four numbers that the couple chose, they won $50,000.

+This version was slated for a syndication property by Palladium Entertainment to pair it with Jackpot!, but only the latter got a chance to air.